July 29, 2025

 And isn't that what it's all about?

-Who Should Buy These Irons?
+Who Should Purchase These Irons?

 If you're a mid to high handicapper looking for more forgiveness and distance, these could be your new best friends.